-The Community Paediatric Team are advanced clinical practitioners who have experience in child health between 0 to 18years.
+The Community Paediatric Team are Specialist Children’s Doctors (Paediatricians) and Advanced Clinical Practitioners who have experience in child health between 0 to 18 years.
 They see children in a community setting and provide ongoing care if there is a clinical need.
-They do clinical assessments for children and young people with long term disability, developmental delay, neurodevelopmental conditions for example, ADHD and Autism.
+They do clinical assessments for children and young people with long-term disability, developmental delay, neurodevelopmental conditions for example, ADHD and Autism.

 - Address: Covercroft, Coleman Road, , Droitwich, WR9 8QU

 - What we do

 - How to refer

 - Special Educational Needs and Disability (SEND)